ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 ----
 Task 4: A bit more advanced ROP implementation
 ----
 You have the option to do a pre-defined task below **or** suggest some other task you would do.
 Something interesting in shellcoding, but we haven't dealt with it yet?
 Feel free to implement and show us what you got.
-It does not necessary need to be related for ROP particularly, but in the most cases it probably must. *Your task has to be approved by assistant before you can start doing it.*
+It does not necessarily need to be related to ROP particularly, but in most cases, it probably must. *Your task has to be approved by the assistant before you can start doing it.*

 ## Defeating ASLR (kinda): pre-defined task